 - Only currently enrolled undergraduates at The University of Texas at Austin may apply.
 Applicants must be enrolled full-time (minimum of 12 hours) in a bachelor’s degree program or in the PharmD Program.
 Graduating seniors must provide full-time status certification by the Registrar’s office or academic advisor if enrollment is less than 12 hours at the time of applying.

-- URF awards are given once per student, per academic year, Sept.
-1–Aug.
-31. A student may re-apply after an unsuccessful application.
+- URF awards are given once per student.
+A student may re-apply after an unsuccessful application.

 - Award limit is $1,000 per project.